facebook/flow/docs/02-react-example.md

 {% endhighlight %}

 If you are familiar with React, you might be under the impression that React will be able to check this too.
-However, React does this at //runtime//, and only in development mode.
-Flow will catch these errors at //development time//.
+However, React does this at *runtime*, and only in development mode.
+Flow will catch these errors at *development time*.
 As a result, if some client would do something like `<MessageListItem />`, Flow will discover the missing message property when checking your source.
 By using `shape` flow will also assure that all properties of `message` are actually specified.
 Thankfully, our example code always passed a correct message property.